larrye11ison/SqlTools/README.md

   * After you search, you can use somewhat sophisticated filtering techniques to narrow down those results on the client-side
 * When viewing object definition scripts
   * Syntax highlighting, mainly thanks to [Avalon Edit](http://avalonedit.net/)
-  * Has option to format the object's code using [Poor Man's T-SQL Formatter](http://architectshack.com/PoorMansTSqlFormatter.ashx)
+  * Has option to canonicalize and reformat the object code using `Microsoft.SqlServer.TransactSql.ScriptDom`.
   * Incremental find within object definition scripts.

 ## Requirements

-* .net 4.5 or higher
+* .net 4.8 or higher
-  * ...although you could probably convert the project to 4.0 easily if you wanted to
+* Windows 11, but probably Win 10.
+  * I doubt it would run on Linux - never needed to try.
-* An MS SQL 2008 or higher database
+* An MS SQL 2008 or higher database... _probably_.
-  * Most of the testing and dev has been against SQL 2008 with some limited usage against 2012 and 2014.
-So *it should be fine.*
-  * All editions of "SQL Server" should work - LocalDB, SQLExpress and various flavors of "full" SQL Server are all fine.
-The only requirement here is that you need to know how to construct the connection info.
+  * This tool was developed years ago and was initially used extensively on SQL 2008.
+  * Over the years, my work environment upgraded to 2014, then 2019, and the tool has always worked fine the whole time.
+  * But I haven't tried to hit anything older than 2014 for almost 5 years, and it's been at least a full year since I've tried anything older than 2019.
+I also haven't yet tried hitting anything newer than 2019.
+  * As of Dec 2025, the current codebase has been upgraded - all the latest nuget packages for data access and "ScriptDom" have been updated.
+So there's now even a bit chance that older MSSQL platforms may have issues, so beware.